nmnsnv/regexp_sar/docs/function_usage_location_in_c.md

-As I've said in the [previous post](https://github.com/nmnsnv/regexp_sar/blob/master/docs/introduction.md), SAR is very powerful when it comes into appending context for our regexps.
+As I've said in the [previous post (introduction to SAR)](https://github.com/nmnsnv/regexp_sar/blob/master/docs/introduction.md), SAR is very powerful when it comes into appending context for our regexps.
 In this post I will try to demonstrate this statement.

+A reminder of what SAR is - SAR is a new regex engine written for Python.
+It is designed to take a different approach from current regex engines for using many regexps at once while also keeping track of exactly which regex was caught (which differs from alternations in current regex engines).
+For more information please visit my [github page](https://github.com/nmnsnv/regexp_sar), or view the last post I've written which is linked at the start of the post.

 Now consider the following task: You need to find in a C code all the functions that call another certain function inside of them, for example, we want to find all functions in our code that call the function "malloc".